farthestmage/Apple-Frameworks/README.md

 # Apple Frameworks
-A basic app to list apple frameworks that could be used in IOS development and which are helpful for it.It provides a brief intro about each Framework.
+A basic app to list Apple frameworks that could be used in IOS development and which are helpful for it.It provides a brief intro about each Framework.

 ## Description